-VERY HIGH AND HIGH SENSITIVITY RATING - areas 2.
-Cape Vulture Specialist Assessment where there is a very high probability of encountering Cape Vultures and where there is high risk of population-level impacts 2.1.
-The assessment must be undertaken by a specialist registered in the field of zoological science or ecological science with SACNASP with proven experience in the field of Cape Vulture conservation. from the loss of Cape Vulture individuals.
-2.2.
-The following information or data (in addition to that collected as part of the site sensitivity verification) must be collected through, among others, site investigation and searches in the area to inform the These areas are potentially assessment: unsuitable for wind energy development.
-2.2.1.
-Constructed wind energy developments for which environmental authorisation have been granted within a 30km radius7, including their location and GPS coordinates; 2.2.2. any power line that poses an electrocution risk due to its design, or a collision risk due to the absence of bird flight diverters or any wind measurement masts within a 5km radius of the preferred site 8 ; 2.2.3. data from an additional 9 twelve months of Cape Vulture monitoring, focusing on the collection of additional flight activity through the preferred site, flight direction, behaviour, and specific data necessary to populate a collision risk model; 2.2.4. the size and status of known colonies and roosts within a 30km radius of the preferred site; 2.2.5. the location of possible roosts and colonies within a 5km radius 10 of the preferred site; 2.2.6. specific review of cliffs and high-voltage power line pylons suitable as vulture habitats as identified by GIS 11 and through discussions with Eskom within a 10km radius of the preferred site; 2.2.7. confirmation that the power lines identified that pose an electrocution risk due to its design, or a collision risk due to the absence of bird flight diverters, have been reported to Eskom; and 2.2.8. land use with specific reference to the possible location of vulture restaurants or land uses which could result in carcass availability within a 30km radius of the preferred site.
-2.3.
-The spatial information is to be represented on a map which includes the following: 2.3.1. topographical features; 2.3.2. location of vantage point monitoring locations; 2.3.3. locations of existing wind energy developments and wind energy developments for which environmental authorisation
+&lt;sup>11 The information on power lines that poses an electrocution risk due to its design, or a collision risk due to the absence of bird flight diverters, must be reported to Eskom.

+- No. 51022 19 - 2.2.3. data from an additional 12 months of Cape Vulture monitoring, focusing on the collection of additional flight activity over the preferred site, flight direction, behaviour, and specific data necessary to populate a collision risk model; - 2.2.4. an estimate of the size and status of known colonies and roosts within a 30km radius of the preferred site; - 2.2.5. the location of possible roosts and colonies within a 5km radius of the preferred site; - 2.2.6. specific review of cliffs and high-voltage power line pylons suitable as vulture habitats as identified by the site inspection, GIS information and where necessary, through discussions with Eskom, within a 10km radius of the preferred site; - 2.2.7. confirmation that the power lines identified that pose an electrocution risk due to their design, or a collision risk due to the absence of bird flight diverters, have been reported to Eskom; and - 2.2.8. land use with specific reference to the possible location of vulture restaurants or land uses which could result in carcass availability within a 30km radius of the preferred site. - 2.3.
+The spatial information is to be represented on a map which includes the following: - 2.3.1. topographical features; - 2.3.2. location of vantage point monitoring locations; - 2.3.3. locations of existing wind energy developments and wind energy developments for which environmental authorisation have been granted but not constructed; - 2.3.4. the location of existing power lines, indicating any risk areas as identified in paragraph 2.2.2, and proposed power lines related to the project; - 2.3.5. location of roosts or colonies as well as potential roosts and colonies; and - 2.3.6. location of vulture restaurants and land uses which could result in the availability of carcasses. - 2.4.
+The data collected as contemplated in paragraph 2.2.3 is to be tabulated and included in a spreadsheet using a template consistent